davidrhoden/davidrhoden-basic-netlify/timeline/laminated-diploma-dec-15-1991.md

 ---

 I got this in the mail from the alumni association at UT.
+I shoulda put a penny for scale.
 I don't think I ever got the big printout.

 Anyway, take that, doubters.